Search

 Finally, after the sun goes down, my suggestion is that you relax a bit and watch the KLCC Lake Symphony Water Fountain Show.

-Although it is possible to get there independently (either by public transport or Grab), if you prefer, you can opt for this half-day tour which, in addition to the Batu Caves, also includes a visit to a rural Malay village, the Royal Selangor and the Batik Factory.
+It is possible to get there on your own (either by public transport or Grab).
+But, if you prefer, you can opt for this half-day tour.
+The tour, besides the Batu Caves, also includes a visit to a rural Malay village, the Royal Selangor and the Batik Factory.

 10 days in Malaysia itinerary Kuala Lumpur